CSharpPoE/PublicStash/README.md

 ```
 GetAsync() // Does a GET to the path of exile public stash api with the latest change id as the query
 GetAsync(String id) // Does a GET to the path of exile public stash api with id as the query.
-For manually entering the id, refer to the following site how the id is structured, and further information about the public stash api: [Path of Exile wiki](https://pathofexile.gamepedia.com/Public_stash_tab_API)
+For manually entering the id, refer to the following site how the id is structured, and further information about the public stash api: https://pathofexile.gamepedia.com/Public_stash_tab_API
 GetLatestStashIdAsync() // Querying up to three popular community provided poe sites for the latest available change id.
 Poe.ninja is the default one.
 ```